-Command Mode: In command mode, the Daemon will monitor a TCP port 4137.
-On this port an user application may send JSON objects with specific commands and get response of the command as a JSON object.
+Command Mode: In command mode, the Daemon will monitor a TCP port 4136.
+On this port a user application may send plain text UTF-8 encoded JSON objects with specific commands and get response of the command as a JSON object.

 Additional documentation available upon request.